 When B2B buyers go out and search for a product or solution, they actively display intent to purchase a product or realize a need for it.
 To understand this better, we need to take a look at the different types of active B2B purchase intent:

 Informational intent is the intent that is exhibited by buyers at the earliest stage.
 This is when they are not yet aware of a product and its offerings, and want more information about it.
-B2B buyers showcase informational intent in order to get a grasp of what the product really is, how it works and how it can help their business, so as to familiarize themselves with it.
+B2B buyers showcase informational intent in order to get a grasp of what the product really is, how it works, and how it can help their business, so as to familiarize themselves with it.

 Apart from your impulse buys, think about any product you’ve bought.
-Let’s say you heard someone talking about the new iPhone’s launch date, developed a curiosity to learn more about its new features and ended up consuming so much content that you practically became an expert on it before it even released.
+Let’s say you heard someone talking about the new iPhone’s launch date, developed a curiosity to learn more about its new features, and ended up consuming so much content that you practically became an expert on it before it was even released.

 However, there exists a stark contrast between B2B and B2C purchase intent.
 This is because B2B products and services involve much more complex sales cycles and processes unlike B2C products that are often purchased on a whim.